 The pump should be located so that it is covered and able to be kept dry.
 This is added safety for you and the electric motor and will extend the working life of the pump and motor.
 It is normal for the pump to run warm to hot.
 There is an external fan at the rear of the motor to aid cooling.

-Adequate ventilation however, is essential.
-Use lanolin, silicon or Teflon based lubricants to preserve rubber ‘O’ Rings.
+Adequate ventilation, however, is essential.
+Use lanolin, silicone or Teflon based lubricants to preserve rubber ‘O’ Rings.
 Do not use petroleum jelly or Vaseline lubricants.

-- Do protect your equipment from the weather.
+- To protect your equipment from the weather.